rafilme13987/Python-compiler-/README.md

 **This project is currently under active development.**

+A beta version is coming out; I'm updating the GitHub.

 # Python Compiler

 A native, ahead-of-time (AOT) Python compiler written completely from scratch.